 Instructions

-- In a large mixing bowl, add your warm water and yeast and let it rest for 5 minutes to proof.
+- Activate the yeast.
+In a large bowl, combine the warm water and yeast.
+Let rest for 5 minutes.

-- Turn the dough out onto a lightly floured surface and knead for 4-5 minutes until smooth and non-sticky.
-Add more flour if necessary.
+- Knead.
+Turn the dough onto a lightly floured surface and knead for 4 to 5 minutes, until smooth and no longer sticky.

 Notes

-- Storage: Store in an airtight container for up to 4 days or freeze sliced bagels for up to 2 months.
+- Storage.
+Store in an airtight container up to 4 days or freeze sliced up to 2 months.

 Nicole Durham says